uber/NullAway/README.md

 }
 ```

 Let's walk through this script step by step.
 The `buildscript` section of the script adds the Maven repository for Gradle plugins.
 The `plugins` section pulls in the [Gradle Error Prone plugin](https://github.com/tbroyer/gradle-errorprone-plugin) for Error Prone integration, and the [Gradle APT plugin](https://github.com/tbroyer/gradle-apt-plugin) to ease specification of annotation processor dependencies for a build.
 We need the latter since Error Prone loads plugin checkers from the annotation processor path.
 Note that the Gradle APT plugin is appropriate for Java projects; for Android projects, use an `annotationProcessor` dependence with the [Android Gradle plugin](https://developer.android.com/studio/releases/gradle-plugin.html).
-The `configurations.errorprone` section forces our desired Error Prone version.

 In `dependencies`, the `apt` line loads NullAway, and the `compile` line loads a [JSR 305](https://jcp.org/en/jsr/detail?id=305) library which provides a suitable `@Nullable` annotation (`javax.annotation.Nullable`).
 NullAway allows for any `@Nullable` annotation to be used, so, e.g., `@Nullable` from the Android support or IntelliJ annotations is also fine.
+The two `errorprone` lines ensure that the minimum compatible versions of Error Prone and the Checker dataflow library are used.

 Finally, in the `compileJava` section, we pass some configuration options to NullAway as compiler arguments.
 The first argument `-Xep:NullAway:ERROR` is a standard Error Prone argument that sets NullAway issues to the error level; by default NullAway emits warnings.
 The second argument, `-XepOpt:NullAway:AnnotatedPackages=com.uber`, tells NullAway that source code in packages under the `com.uber` namespace should be checked for null dereferences and proper usage of `@Nullable` annotations, and that class files in these packages should be assumed to have correct usage of `@Nullable` (see [the docs](https://github.com/uber/NullAway/wiki/Configuration) for more detail).
 NullAway requires at least the `AnnotatedPackages` configuration argument to run, in order to distinguish between annotated and unannotated code.
 See [the configuration docs](https://github.com/uber/NullAway/wiki/Configuration) for other useful configuration options.

+We recommend addressing all the issues that Error Prone reports, particularly those reported as errors (rather than warnings).
+But, if you'd like to try out NullAway without running other Error Prone checks, you can pass `"-XepDisableAllChecks"` to the compiler, before the NullAway-specific arguments.

 ## Code Example